httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

-    1. If the cookie was received from a "non-HTTP" API, and the API was called from a browsing context's active document whose "site for cookies" is not same-site with the top-level browsing context's active document's "site for cookies", then abort these steps and ignore the newly created cookie entirely.
+    1. If the cookie was received from a "non-HTTP" API, and the API was called from a browsing context's active document whose "site for cookies" is not same-site with the top-level origin, then abort these steps and ignore the newly created cookie entirely.

     2. If the cookie was received from a "same-site" request (as defined in
         {{same-site-requests}}), skip the remaining substeps and continue